lbondi7/lbondi7.github.io/_posts/2019-05-06-gep-mariokart-13.markdown

 </center>

-This was done by storing a vector of Vector3 and when reading in the data from a json file it all gets stored into the vector and the cinematic camera loops through until it is finsihed.
-This allowed the user to customise cinematic camera intros for any track they imported or created.
-The gif below shows the cinematic cmaeras that were set up using the blender plugin for Mute City.
+This was done by storing a vector of Vector3 and when reading in the data from a json file.
+The cinematic camera loops through until it is finished.
+This allowed the user to customise cinematic camera intros for any track they imported or created, allowing for any amount of cinematic cameras.
+The gif below shows the cinematic cameras that were set up using the blender plugin for Mute City.

 <center>
 	<figure>